with Tommy Sanders

 Previous Articles by Tommy Sanders

-Q: Hey Q and A, why can't I take a banana with me when I'm fishing?
+Q: Why can't I take a banana with me when I'm fishing?

 A. You said the word banana.
 I’m throwing you out of the magazine because you are an obvious bringer of bad luck.